jkitching/jkitching.github.io/content/posts/git-clean-deployment-hook.md

 ---
-title: "The power of git clean in a deployment hook"
+title: "Using git clean in a deployment hook"
 date: 2024-04-09
 ---